Update: This specimen was not a Bellerophon. It was a Pennoceras.

 The genus Bellerophon is chock full of different species.
 This particular specimen was found in the soft punky later over top of the limestone, right after I found a specimen of Pulchratia.
-I often find pieces of these, however nothing with detailed ornamentation like this example.
+I often find pieces of these, but nothing with detailed ornamentation like this example.

-Next I will have to determine the species.
+Next, I will have to determine the species.
 The Fossilworks website lists approximately 126 named species for Bellerophon.
 One avenue is to check local research from the Glenshaw formation or regional research from the Brush Creek Limestone and see if any have been reported with illustrations or photographs.